-Reuse of software components is a common task in the mass customization of software products [2].
-Mass customization refers to the adaptation of a software product to a variety of different users by varying the features in the software in order to satisfy their needs.
-Capturing customization opportunities, known as variability points, is an important activity that enables developers to catalog the valid ways in which software artifacts can be reused.
+To reuse software, documentation, artifacts, and other assets systematically, organizations must employ techniques that facilitate not only the reuse of original software artifacts but also mass customization [2], which involves customization of software on a large-scale to handle a wide range of disparate tasks.
+Capturing customization opportunities, known as points of variability, is an important activity that enables developers to catalog the valid ways in which software artifacts can be reused.
 In addition to describing how software artifacts can be reused, it is essential to document the assumptions an artifact makes about its environment, as well as any constraints that preclude its reuse.